emilyyeh123/comp257_Algorithms_Analysis/finalProjectProposal.md

 <kbd> <img src=/images/n6_bruteForce_example.png alt="" width="500"/> </kbd>

-From the example, we can see how the algorithm would produce a runtime of O(n<sup>2</sup>(n/2)).
+From the example, we can see how the algorithm would produce a runtime of $O(n {n \choose 2})$.
 P1's options grow exponentially each time it gains new values.

 ## Greedy Approach
 The greedy algorithm takes a more direct approach where p1 will always take the larger available coin.
 P2 will continue choosing the optimal solution based off p1's move.
 This approach does not take a whole lot of memory as it simply takes the first number that would seem to be largest, adds that value to the current sum, then increments/decrements the appropriate counter.